Let’s consider two distinct scenarios.

 When experienced employees leave, they take with them the unwritten healthcare cultural norms and institutional knowledge that define “how things are done here.”

-This cultural disruption is especially consequential because consumers consistently report that people—not buildings, technologies, or even clinical outcomes—are the primary shapers of their healthcare experience.
+This cultural disruption is especially consequential because consumers consistently report that people—not buildings, technologies, or perks—are the primary shapers of positive healthcare experience.

-In fact, according to the Humanizing Brand Experience research, 42% of consumers define “Best People” as anyone they encounter in the organization or the entire workforce.
+In fact, according to the Humanizing Brand Experience research, those “Best People” are all your people.
+Not just doctors and clinicians, but anyone who consumers engage with at your organization.
 This means every employee—from parking attendants to billing specialists to nurses—shapes the consumer’s perception of your brand.

 Creating this consistency requires clear expectations and alignment throughout the organization, a challenge made significantly more difficult when facing unprecedented turnover.
 Every remaining and new employee must understand their role as a brand messenger and be equipped with the tools and training to deliver on brand promises, including and especially during times of transition.